Buster Bros.: Gameplay

 At a certain point in the stage, a food item will drop down that is worth several hundred (or thousand in the later stages) bonus points.
 These are different and of increasing value, until a 48,000-point cake slice is reached; thereafter the bonuses are all cake slices, alternating between 48,000 and 50,000 points.

 If a player touches a balloon of any size, the player dies and both players must start the stage again.

 When both players touch a balloon at the same time, only Player 1 will lose a life but this is somewhat offset because when both players reach a bonus or weapon simultaneously only Player 1 will get it.

 Players start with 3-5 lives depending on the dip switch setting.
 Extra lives are also given when certain point totals have been accumulated.
 The stage ends when all of the balloons are successfully cleared.
-The game ends after all stages have been completed and our heroic duo ride their jeep into the sunset on an Easter Island beach.
+The game ends after all stages have been completed, ending with a scene of the two protagonists driving a jeep along a beach on Easter Island.

 In the PC Engine version the Easter Island level has three stages instead of two and there is another location, Space, after it.
 There are 18 locations and 54 stages.